 11. Make new friends

 I’m usually socially awkward, so it’s hard for me to start a conversation.
 But you will meet a lot of interesting people on your flight.
 I remember talking to a principal (while waiting for the toilet) of a school and she shared with me tips on flying with kids.
 I met journalists and writers going to Iraq and Afghanistan.
 I met couples going on their honeymoon and telling me how they met.
 My husband once shared to me that he met the CEO of one of the companies in Kuala Lumpur.
 Now, whenever my husband goes to Kuala Lumpur, he will pick him up in his sports car and tour him around.

-Sleeping is the best way to overcome time difference and adjust your body clock.
+Sleeping is the best way to overcome time differences and adjust your body clock.
 I know for some (or most) people, sleeping on planes don’t come easy.
 But at least try!
 You wouldn’t want to reach your destination knackered because of jet lag!

 Do you think you are ready for your next long-haul flight?
 What other things do you do to survive long-haul flights?
 Let me know in the comments below!